-These Mini Shrimp Tostadas Bites are a bite sized version of the popular Mexican dish but baked!
+These Mini Shrimp Tostadas are a bite-sized appetizer version of the popular Mexican dish but baked!
 They are also gluten-free and could easily be made vegetarian OR with chicken!

 Since I chose to BAKE my tostadas as opposed to frying them, you don't have to worry about the stinky smell of oil before guests arrive.

 I made these shrimp tostadas with corn tortillas, refried beans, guacamole and a chipotle sour cream that is SO delicious you will want to serve some on the side for dipping.

 Make sure to check out these 73 Shrimp Appetizer Ideas!

 Tostadas are like an open-faced taco!
 "Tostadas" in Spanish means "toasted".
 So to make a real tostada(s), you will need to do just that!
 Toast the tortilla!

 If you're wondering what other Mexican dishes there that involve a tortilla, check out this article!